 New York consistently ranks as one of the worst states to get a speeding ticket.
 Drivers pay hefty fines, suffer the consequence of points, can see increased auto insurance, and can easily lose their license over a New York speeding ticket.
 In most cases attempts to talk one’s way out of a speeding ticket simply do not work.

 Fortunately, there may be a way to avoid getting a speeding ticket in the first place.
-By parsing newly released 2017 data from the Department of Motor Vehicles, the Rosenblum Law Firm has analyzed the places and times one is most and least likely to get a speeding ticket in New York.
+By parsing newly released 2017 data from the Department of Motor Vehicles, the Rosenblum Law has analyzed the places and times one is most and least likely to get a speeding ticket in New York.

 Heatmap of Where The Most Speeding Tickets Are Given Out